New announcement. Learn more

 No one said parenting was easy.
 As part of growing up, children need to separate emotionally from parents, and that can happen in different (and challenging) ways.
 Hardly ever is this process smooth, but sometimes it is difficult to differentiate developing autonomy from what has turned into a more complex behaviour that needs to be addressed.

 It may be that your child has been struggling with a mental illness; or that you have been struggling with one.
-But at the moment life has become overwhelming and you are at a loss on how to manage your emotions and your own.
+But at the moment life has become overwhelming and you are at a loss on how to manage their emotions and your own.

 It may be that on top of that, you and your partner are struggling to align ideas and values on how to raise the children, or how to address the present situation, which can lead to arguments and more isolation.
 You may feel that you don’t really have anyone to talk to because other people might judge you, or say unhelpful things, or they have their own issues to deal with.